Grandrath/sidefx/README.md

 ### Performers

 To actually perform the side-effect we need a _performer_.
-A performer is a simple function that takes two arguments: the _context_, which will contain low-level side-effect causing APIs, and an instance of our effect type.
+A performer is a simple function that takes two arguments: the _context_ which will contain low-level side-effect causing APIs, and an instance of our effect type.

 Let's define a performer that logs messages to the `console`: